jdata-scientist/Getting-and-Cleaning-Data-Course-Project/README.md

 2. read_files - It reads all data file and stores them to a table.
 3. build_datasets -This is where column names are assigned and datasets get assembled.
 Having column names after the tables get created helped in testing and debugging this script.
 	- Below is the sequence of building the Test and Train datasets.
-		a. combine the test activities from y_test to its corresponding activity label
-		b. add subject numbers (A subject number represents an individual who did the activity)
-		c. add features measurements (561 measurements per test activity)
-		d. add 128 readings/window for each Inertial signal body_acc_x_test
+		-a. combine the test activities from y_test to its corresponding activity label -b. add subject numbers (A subject number represents an individual who did the activity) -c. add features measurements (561 measurements per test activity) -d. add 128 readings/window for each Inertial signal body_acc_x_test
 			body_acc_y_test
 			body_acc_z_test